-By combining the materials with pressed flowers or laser-cutting techniques beautiful decorational items can be achieved, such as coasters or wall tiles.
+By combining the materials with pressed flowers or laser-cutting techniques, beautiful decoration items can be achieved, such as coasters or wall tiles.

 Homogenous organic waste streams are collected and dried.
-The dry materials are pressed into a shape using aluminum moulds, under high pressure and temperature.
+The dry materials are pressed into a shape using aluminium moulds, under high pressure and temperature.

-Coffee waste, tea waste, orange peels, wheat bran
+Coffee waste, tea waste, orange peel, wheat bran